Disclaimer: For those of you don't know, I do not own anything originally from Fable or Fable 2, or Fable 3 either.

 Daniel's scowled.
 "Yeh wouldn't be worn down so if yeh didn't insist on takin' care of everything yerself."

 Sparrow gave him a rare smile, a real one that seemed to light up her whole face.
 "If only I had a few more of you, then I wouldn't have to."

 He scowled viciously at her.
 "Yeh work yerself to the bone fer this town.
 Yeh put so much in it yeh ain't got nothin' left for yerself."

 Her expression suddenly grew serious.
 "I commit myself only as much as any resident of this town has themselves," she said quietly.
 "I could never face them if I did anything less.
 You should know that."

-Sparrow sighed.
 "Bloodstone is my home.
 Its people are my family.
-What manner of woman would I be if I didn't put everything I have into taking care of them."
+What manner of leader would I be if I didn't put everything I have into taking care of them."
 He could say nothing more and he knew it.
 "Thank you for your report, Mister Daniels."

 Understanding himself to be dismissed, he stood and saluted, exiting the study with a stiff back.

 Sparrow watched him go and then immediately put him from her mind.
-Daniels had been her Commander since she had acquired The Rose five years ago.
-Sometimes her work in town became so demanding she could not get out to sea for months, even a year or more.
+She had promoted Jack as her Commander when she had acquired The Rose five years ago, putting him in charge of Bloodstone's sea trade while she saw to the town.
+Sometimes her work became so demanding she could not get out to sea for months, even a year or more.
 But this was her life now, one she had chosen and one she lived well.
 She was at peace in her work.
 Bloodstone had placed itself with full trust into her hands; she would put everything she had into making it prosper and destroy anything that dared threaten it.